lauriap/ot-harjoitustyo/documentation/user_manual.md

 Save the .jar file to a folder.
 Navigate to the folder in the terminal and type

 ```
-java -jar MentalCalculation_week6.jar
+java -jar MentalCalculation_final.jar
 ```

-**Note:** The filename might be different if you are using a different release than the one from week 5.
+**Note:** The filename might be different if you are using an earlier release than the final 1.0 version.

 ## Running the program from the terminal